-Gordon H sent us a photo of his stunning SG Featherweight - a truly rare beauty!
+Gordon H sent us a photo of his beautifully customized Featherweight - a beauty!

 Greg P's all-weather hunter, Cerakoted in OD and wearing McMillan furniture.
 Greg is taking advantage of the fact the pre-64 model 70 is still one of the best hunting rifles money can buy!

 We were happy to help Ronnie W re-stock his nice .300 H&H.

 Wolfgang M came to us all the way from Höchstädt an der Donau, Germany for a stock and scope.

 Darrell A upgraded from a "customized" Monte Carlo to this clean straight comb stock.